Scrutinizing a massless dark photon: basis independence: Introduction

 If the dark photon field $X$ receives a finite mass, one can easily identify the physical dark photon and photon after the fields are redefined to have the canonical form for the gauge bosons, in which the kinetic terms are diagonal.
 However, for the case that the dark photon is trivially massless, the situation is different.
 If one just looks at the kinetic terms of $X$ and $Y$, the canonical form is invariant under any orthogonal transformation, then one cannot tell any difference before and after the transformation.
 Therefore, which combination of $X$ and $Y$ in the canonical form corresponds to the physical photon or dark photon cannot be determined~\cite{delAguila:1995rb}.

 Phenomenology of a massless dark photon has drawn a vast of attention~\cite{Dobrescu:2004wz,Fabbrichesi:2017zsc,Fabbrichesi:2017vma,Gabrielli:2014oya, Biswas:2016jsh,Daido:2018dmu,Huang:2018mkk,Ackerman:mha}.
 One needs to be clear about how the massless dark photon interacts with SM particles to have correct interpretations of the results.
 The interactions of photon, $Z$ boson and dark photon fields to the SM currents must be consistently defined to pin down the massless dark photon itself.
 We find that two commonly used ways to remove the mixing term are actually related through an orthogonal transformation.
 But the angle that describes the general orthogonal transformation does not affect how the massless dark photon and photon interact with SM particles.
-We show that effects of the kinetic mixing does not leave traces in the electromagnetic (EM) and weak interactions involving only SM particles, such as $g-2$ of a charged lepton and in the processes Higgs decays into two photons, and $Z$ boson decays into SM particles.
-To detect massless dark photon effects, information about dark current needs to be known in some way.
-Missing energy due to the escape of dark sector particles in probes that are sensitive only to SM particles leads to observable effects of the kinetic mixing massless dark photon.
-We give some possible ways to detect the massless dark photon effects.
+We show that effects of the kinetic mixing does not leave traces in the electromagnetic (EM) and weak interactions involving only SM particles (in loops or external states), such as $g-2$ of a charged lepton and in the processes Higgs decays into two photons, and $Z$ boson decays into SM particles.
+To detect massless dark photon effects, information about dark current needs to be known in some way, either in the form of missing energy (small ionization energy loss) with dark current at tree level or in SM measurements with dark current at loop level.

+This paper is organized as follows.
+In Sec.~\ref{sec:formalism}, we will show the interactions of photon and dark photon fields to the SM currents and dark current in a general basis.
+In Sec.~\ref{sec:main}, we will discuss the physical effects of a massless dark photon.
+Sec.~\ref{sec:summary} summarizes our results.